Kriti-Pandit/multiqr-hackathon/README.md

 🏆 **Solution for 1Pharmacy Hackathon**

-Our solution achieves near-perfect detection of multiple QR codes on medicine packs, even under challenging conditions like tilt, blur, partial occlusion, and varying lighting.
+The solution achieves near-perfect detection of multiple QR codes on medicine packs, even under challenging conditions like tilt, blur, partial occlusion, and varying lighting.
 With **99.1% mAP50**, **99.9% precision**, and **98.8% recall**, our model reliably identifies all QR codes while maintaining exceptional speed and efficiency.

 ---